-Over the last couple of weeks, we’ve had the opportunity to practically use the skills and knowledge we have gained through our training thus far.
-The crew was divided amongst three adventure tour operators with some continuing training in the thrilling craft of riverboarding, others honing their skills in rock climbing and trekking sessions, and a couple getting to assist in a large outdoor education course teaching kids how to abseil.
+Over the last couple of weeks, we’ve had the opportunity to practically use the skills and knowledge we have gained through our guide training program thus far.
+The crew was divided amongst three adventure tour operators with some continuing training in the thrilling craft of riverboarding, others honing their skills in rock climbing training lessons and trekking sessions, and a couple getting to assist in a large outdoor education course teaching kids how to abseil.

 Time spent with other guides and learning about the operating procedures of these companies has provided us with valuable insight to what it will be like working professionally in this field.
 A combination of time working as assistant guides, managing reservation systems, and getting a taste for how a day flows has given us a unique chance to practice everything we’ve been learning.

 My first week of work experience was with Serious Fun Riverboarding and I had such an awesome time.
 My days got divided pretty equally between working in the shop in Queenstown and taking clients down the Kawarau River in the mornings and afternoons.
 In the shop, I learned how their reservation system works, helped with promoting the trips through social media and by creating a video of what a trip looks like from start to finish, and got to say hello and deliver sweets to the lovely people around town that book clients on our trips.
 River days were my favorite days.
 We take the clients from the shop in town out to Roaring Meg, get them suited up, explain safety on the river, and then hit the water!
 We go through three class 3 rapids, surf through 6 km of white water, do a rock jump, then hop out and do it again.
 I got a feel for guiding in the middle and back of the group, which got me super psyched because I was able to use what I’d learned over the past week of training on the river to help people out of eddies and through the rapids.
 It was awesome to see my progression from thinking riverboarding was hard and a bit scary to feeling super comfortable in the water and getting to help people enjoy it as well.